akashhalder3/bchyper-testnet-config/readme.md

-Certainly!
 Here is a comprehensive documentation on how a user can run the `bchyper_testnet_setup.sh` file to easily set up a BC Hyper Chain RPC node.

 ---